colognia/First-homework-at-programming-bootcamp-Technigo---form/README.md

 ## My process
 - check out examples for forms, collecting screenshots, going for transparent form
 - making a feature plan: what form should do and how both views should look like.
 I sketched the basic structure of my nested containers.
+Working with li items like suggested made no sense for me, so used divs.
 - finding appropriate background image
 - making a sketch with figma (4 hours)
 - build html top to bottom, mobile first